Generalised Fisher Information in Defective Fokker-Planck Equations

-Such a geometric inequality, when exists, together with the definition of the entropy production results in a \textit{differential inequality} for the entropy which leads to explicit rates of convergence to equilibrium.
+Such a geometric inequality, when exists, together with the definition of the entropy production results in a differential inequality for the entropy which leads to explicit rates of convergence to equilibrium.
 This method is usually known as \textit{the entropy method}\footnote{It is worth to mention that in the case of the standard Fokker-Planck equation (i.e. $\D=\C={\bf{I}}$), the functional inequality that is recovered using the entropy method for the Boltzmann entropy is the famous log-Sobolev inequality.}.
 In most physically relevant cases one expects a functional inequality of the form

-with $I$ being the entropy production, which implies an exponential rate of convergence. \\ More often than not, when using the entropy method one finds that the entropy production has a ``better'' structure than the entropy (though it requires higher regularity).
+\amit{where} $I$ \amit{is} the entropy production \amit{of the entropy $e$}, which implies an exponential rate of convergence. \\ More often than not when using the entropy method one finds that the entropy production has a ``better'' structure than the entropy (though it requires higher regularity).
 For example, in the setting of \eqref{eq:fokkerplanck}, the entropy production of the $\psi-$entropy, $e_\psi$, is the so-called $\psi-$\textit{Fisher Information}